Syncfusion AI Assistant

 Create a new WPF app in Visual Studio

-Create a WPF application using Visual Studio 2022 with the WPF project template.
-The app will later host Blazor components via BlazorWebView.
+Create a WPF app using Visual Studio 2022 with the WPF project template.
+The app hosts Blazor components via BlazorWebView.
 For reference, see Microsoft Blazor tooling or the Syncfusion® Blazor Extension.

-To add Blazor PDF Viewer component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search and install
+To add the Blazor PDF Viewer component, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then install:

 NOTE

-Ensure that the package Microsoft.AspNetCore.Components.WebView.Wpf updated to version 8.0.16.
+Ensure the package Microsoft.AspNetCore.Components.WebView.Wpf is updated to version 8.0.16.

 WPF Blazor App SfPdfViewer NuGet package reference